carla-simulator/carla/Docs/faq.md

 <!-- ======================================================================= -->
 <details>
   <summary><h5 style="display:inline">
-  Is it possible to dump images from the CARLA server view?
+  Is it possible to dump images from the CARLA simulator view?
   </h4></summary>

 Yes, this is an Unreal Engine feature.
-You can dump the images of the server camera by running CARLA with
+You can dump the images of the spectator camera (simulator view) by running CARLA with

     $ ./CarlaUE4.sh -benchmark -fps=30 -dumpmovie